 Incoming Graduate Student Orientation Package

 ODU puts an academic block or hold on registering for classes each semester until the student has been in contact with his/her advisor in person, by phone or by email if the latter are more convenient for the student.
-(For Humanities, please schedule an appointment with the Director, Dr. Jeffrey Jones.)
+(For Humanities, please schedule an appointment with the Director, Dr. Avi Santo.)
 Students should fill out the advising worksheet prior to the meeting.
 Whenever possible, students should investigate course registration schedules to ascertain whether courses are scheduled which facilitate the preferred area or if contact needs to be made with professors for seminars/topics courses.
 After this appointment, the advisor block will be removed and students may register for classes through Leo Online or in person at the Registrar’s Office in Rollins Hall (provided no other blocks exist on their account).

 ODU puts an academic block on registering for classes each semester until removed by the student’s academic advisor.
 Additionally, holds may be placed on a student’s account by the: